Celarius/nofuzz-tutorial-blog-api/readme.md

 ## 1 - Define the API
-Here wea re going to define the API endpoints that will make up the whole API.
+Here we're going to define the API endpoints that will make up the whole API.
 The API endpoints are grouped into logical groups as per below:

 *Register*
 ```txt